wcyn/bc-14-pair-programming/README.md

 ```

 ## NOTES
+You may find these helpful when setting up firebase authentication

 ### Generating a public key from Firebase private key
 - First, install (M2Crypto)[https://pypi.python.org/pypi/M2Crypto] (A Python crypto and SSL toolkit)